-To saveth thy game, thou wilt need an initialized DOS 3.3 disk for Apple or a formatted disk for IBM PC/PCjr.
+Apple Version To saveth thy game, thou wilt need an initialized DOS 3.3 disk.
 Type "SAVE" when thou art ready to take a break.
 The game will prompt thee for a name.
 Thou then needs type in a name.
 Thou art then asked to put thy "save game" disk into the drive.
 Once the game has been saved thou canst resume where thou left off, or turn off the computer.
 To start up again, boot the game disk, and when thou art prompted for a command, simply type "RESTORE".
 Thou wilt be asked for the name thy game was saved under.
 Type that in and put thy save game disk in the drive.
 Once the save game information has been read by the computer thou wilt be ready to begin where thou left off.